 Transactions with related parties occur when a relationship exists between the party and the Company, their directors and its key management personnel.
-In the normal course of business, the Company buys and sells goods and services from and to various related parties (including associates) within the Group.
+In the normal course of business, the Company buys and sells goods and services from and to various related parties within the Group.

-Fertiglobe has related party transactions with its shareholders OCI group and also with ADNOC group through Ruwais Fertilizers Industries LLC ("Fertil").
-Fertil uses
+Fertiglobe has related party transactions with OCI group and also with ADNOC group in the normal course of business.